locbones/D2RLaunch-WPF/README.md

 # About D2RLaunch
-This app is designed to be a code-less, open, all-in-one solution for D2R mod management.
-It has many features designed to be used by either mod authors or players to help enhance their overall experience while creating and playing mods.<br>
+This app is designed to be a code-less, open, all-in-one solution for D2R mod management.<br>
+It has many features designed to be used by both mod authors and players to enhance their overall experience.<br>
-Mod Authors can customize D2RLaunch to their mod by editing their modinfo.json file.
+Mod Authors can customize D2RLaunch to their mod by editing their modinfo.json file.<br>
-Mod Players can download, update and customize mods in a few button clicks.
+Mod Players can download, update and customize mods in a few button clicks.<br>
-Some features require additional author **support** to function correctly, and will be indicated with a **+**
+Some features require additional author **support** to function correctly, and will be indicated with a **+**<br>

 ### -Player Feature List-
 *Mod Manager-Related Features*